Mike Rinder: Departure from Scientology

-Rinder has said that he was living in The Hole for over two years "when he was suddenly pulled from his prison and sent on [a] mission to London to defend the Church against John Sweeney's film", Scientology and Me, in March 2007.
-Rinder defended Scientology leader David Miscavige, but Miscavige was unhappy that Rinder was unable to stop the documentary from being shown.
+After years of abuse, including beatings from Miscavige and his enforcers, and being put in The Hole for over two years, Rinder "was suddenly pulled from his prison and sent on [a] mission to London to defend the Church against John Sweeney's film", Scientology and Me, in March 2007.
+He defended Scientology leader David Miscavige, but Miscavige was unhappy that Rinder was unable to stop the documentary from being shown.
 As a result, Rinder "was to report to the church's facility in Sussex, and dig ditches" and then was to be allowed to return to the United States.

 Rinder claimed his moment of clarity came in a confrontation with the filmmaker, which was recorded on video.
-In the exchange, Rinder denied Sweeney's allegation that he had been abused by Miscavige and was instructed by him to deny it happened.
+In the exchange, he denied Sweeney's allegation that he had been abused by Miscavige and was instructed by him to deny it happened.
 Rinder realized afterwards though that Sweeney's allegation about him was true and he was unable to rationalize why he was denying it.
-Afterwards, instead of reporting to Sussex, Rinder decided to leave Scientology.
+Afterwards, instead of reporting to Sussex, he decided to leave Scientology.

 Rinder went to Virginia and told Scientology officials that he wanted to speak to his wife and also wanted his possessions.
 He did not speak to his wife, but was sent a FedEx package with a check for $5,000.
 His family photos were not sent.
 Rinder's official biography has since been removed from the official Scientology website.